Henry Youngman (minister): Religious life

+He was active in the Queensland Council of Churches, and was elected its president in 1905.

+In 1907 he was elected Secretary of the Methodist General Conference, and in 1910 was elected President-General of the Methodist Church of Australasia.
+Eleven years were spent in the chair of the connexional editor, first on the Weekly Advocate with Revs.
+Dr Brown, B. J. Meek, and Paul Clipsham, then its successor, the Methodist, with Clipsham, J. E. Carruthers, A. J. Webb, and the Revs.
+G. Martin and B. J. Meek.

 From 1921 to 1924 he was Chairman of the Presbyterian and Methodist Schools Association in Queensland.

-For several years he was joint editor of "The Methodist", with the Revs.
-G. Martin and B. J. Meek.
-He also served as an editor of "Weekly Advocate" and "Christian Witness".

 Youngman excelled as a preacher and his success in many aspects of Methodist ministry demonstrated that a man could succeed in ministry without the benefit of formal scholastic training.
 In 1913 the Victoria University of Toronto conferred the degree of Doctor of Divinity on Youngman in recognition of his eminent gifts and conspicuous service to Methodism in Queensland.

 Later life

 Youngman died at his residence in Dean Street, Toowong, Brisbane, early on Friday 11 March 1927 following several months of illness.
 As he had requested, it was a quiet funeral.
 He was buried in Toowong Cemetery on Saturday 12 March 1927.
 His second wife, three sons and a daughter survived him.

 He is commemorated by a memorial tablet in the Albert Street Uniting Church.
 It was unveiled by John Gladwell Wheen, the President-General of the Methodist Church of Australasia on Thursday 1 March 1928.

 His headstone in Toowong Cemetery was removed by the Brisbane City Council in the mid-1970s as part of a program to clean up "unsightly/demolished graves".